pkarsy/CC1101_RF/examples/README.md

 The "pingLowPower" example utilizes WoR mode on CC1101 and sleep_mode_power_down on atmega328p.

 Here is a breadboard circuit.
-Note that you need a very low quiescent current regulator, the best I found are HT7333 and MCP1700
+It can be used with both "ping" and "pingLowPower".
+If you want to see very low current consumption you will need a very low quiescent current voltage regulator, the best I found are HT7333 and MCP1700-3.3

 ![Breadboard circuit](circuit.png)